daniel-macrae/NegotiationApp/README.md

     - Whichever user was selected previously get moved to the top of the user name list (and thus the selection as well)
     - Models get saved at the end of every round (so 5 times per 'game')
     - On loading models from json files (JSONManager file), each chunk value has to be reassigned to the new 'model', or else the chunk retrieval causes the whole thing to crash (I think maybe when initialising/loading a new model, the chunks need a key to find the main model)
+    - Ability to delete players from the list of names, and if all players are deleted, then the view goes back to the main SelectModelScreen, where you can only press "newPlayer"